Algia71/WinSOFM64/README.md

 ### Fine della simulazione

-Alla fine della simulazione, il programma presenta lo stato finale dei pesi della rete di Kohonen.
+Alla fine della simulazione, il programma presenta lo stato finale dei pesi della mappa di Kohonen.

 _End of simulation.
-At the end of the simulation, the program presents the final state of the Kohonen network weights._
+At the end of the simulation, the program presents the final state of the Kohonen map weights._

 ![Fine della simulazione](/img/winsofm-4.png)